HyugaDev/tinybeans-project/README.md

 - Docker and docker compose (Ubuntu specific)

 ## How to run it
 This repo is setup using docker containers with docker-compose.
-To run it properly you will need
+To run it properly you will need to create a `.env` file in main directory, copy paste the `.env.template` into `.env` and replace the env variables according to your setup.

 To start the app simply run the command